update/updater-bower/README.md

 **Install [update](https://github.com/update/update)**

-To use this updater, you will first need to install [update](https://github.com/update/update).
-If you haven't done so already, you can do that now with the following command:
+If you haven't done so already, you will need to install `update` first.
+You can do so now with the following command:

 ```sh
 $ npm install --global update